 - Increase participation of early career researchers

-- Actively solicit special issues and stand-alone articles
+- Actively solicit special issues and stand-alone articles (NEW)

 - Actively solicit book symposia

-- Actively solicit participation of female and early career researchers as (co-)authors, reviewers, authors and commentators for book symposia, section editors, and guest editors of special issues (where possible, at least 30% of female scholars at all levels).
+- Actively solicit participation of female and early career researchers as (co-)authors, reviewers, authors and commentators for book symposia, associate editors, and guest editors of special issues (where possible, at least 30% of female scholars at all levels).

 We welcome suggestions for suitable candidates and expressions of interest.